Michel de Broin

 Acknowledgements:

-I am grateful for the contributions of all who assisted in this project and to Galerie Division for their ongoing support.
-And a final thank-you to BMO Financial Group for commissioning this work.
+I am grateful for the contributions of all who assisted in this project and to Galerie Division for

 —Michel de Broin